 9.3.2.4 AEAD Nonce for Compact frames

-The nonce for Compact frames shall be formatted as shown in Figure 2, with the leftmost field in the figure defining the first octets and the rightmost field defining the last octet of the nonce.
+The nonce for Compact frames in the block-based mode or the hyper block mode (see 10.31.3) shall be formatted as shown in Figure 2, with the leftmost field in the figure defining the first octets and the rightmost field defining the last octet of the nonce.

 …

-The Frame Counter field for non-hyper block mode is formatted as illustrated in Figure 3 and the Slot Index field, the Round Index field and the Block Index field are set as the indices of the ranging slot, ranging
+The Frame Counter field for block-based mode is formatted as illustrated in Figure 3 and the Slot Index field, the Round Index field and the Block Index field are set as the indices of the ranging slot, ranging

 round and ranging block, in which the Compact frame is transmitted or received, respectively.

-Figure 3—Frame Counter field for Compact frame nonce in non-hyper block mode
+Figure 3—Frame Counter field for Compact frame nonce in block-based mode